THIS SHOW FEATURED IN RTE’S ‘THE MORNING EDITION”.

 CLICK HERE TO WATCH

-a performance of The Bullying Prevention Session
+Elements of the Bullying Prevention Session

 Ticket price is €10 per student and requires a minimum number.